dludemann/tma-cc/content/bumble/bumble-screenshots.md

 </ul>
 <p></p>
 <p>Let&rsquo;s dive in!</p>
-<h2>Will Bumble Let Other Bumble Users That You Took a Screenshot?</h2>
+<h2 id="will-bumble-let-other-bumble-users-that-you-took-a-screenshot"><a href="#will-bumble-let-other-bumble-users-that-you-took-a-screenshot">Will Bumble Let Other Bumble Users That You Took a Screenshot?</a></h2>
 <p>Unlike Snapchat, Bumble <a href="https://www.businessinsider.com/guides/tech/does-bumble-notify-screenshots#:~:text=Bumble%20does%20not%20notify%20users,compares%20to%20other%20popular%20apps.">does not</a> send notifications to users when anyone takes a screenshot.
 So, if you&rsquo;re a bit worried about someone knowing you&rsquo;ve taken a screenshot, this will be good news!</p>
 <p></p>
 <p>That being said, it&rsquo;s crucial to remember that privacy and consent are essential when it comes to sharing content from dating apps like Bumble, Tinder, or any other platform.&nbsp;</p>